ggustavo-dev/ggustavo-dev/README.md

 ## Hi, i'm Gustavo! 👋

-I'm a software developer currently focused in RPA development with A360 and Python.
+I'm a software developer focused in RPA development with A360 and Python.
 Below are some technologies i've knowledge.

 <div style="display: inline_block"><br>